hermanboomsma/wordpress-docker/README.md

 `docker build -t apachephp:5.6 Dockerfiles/apachephp5.6`

 The PHP 5.6 version has the MySQL driver as well as the MySQLi driver for backwards compatibility.
 This should work for older projects.
+The 5.6 version also contains XDebug for profiling.

 Notes: